Financial arrangements of a foster carer

 Income Tax / National Insurance

 Foster carers are treated as self-employed for taxation purposes.
-Her Majesty’s Revenue and Customs expects that all income is declared and foster carers are required to register as self-employed with HMRC.
+His Majesty’s Revenue and Customs (HMRC) expects that all income is declared and foster carers are required to register as self-employed with HMRC.

 HMRC has produced a self-instruction on-line pack.